Return to the home page

 Alex Woodall, Interpretation Development Officer, Manchester City Galleries

-The Manchester City Art Gallery education departments creation of the Ford Maddox Brown 'Work' website was nominated for a BAFTA Children's Award in the Primary Learning category: Visit the BAFTA site
+The Manchester City Art Gallery education departments creation of the Ford Maddox Brown 'Work' website was nominated for a BAFTA Children's Award in the Primary Learning category: Visit the Manchester Art Gallery Website

 Manchester Art Gallery Masked Curator & Caretaker